wojtekmach/minitest-capybara/README.md

 [![Build Status](https://secure.travis-ci.org/wojtekmach/minitest-capybara.png?branch=master)](http://travis-ci.org/wojtekmach/minitest-capybara)

-Capybara matchers support for minitest unit & spec
+Capybara matchers support for Minitest unit & spec.

 ## Why?

 Capybara has good support for RSpec.

-If you want to use it with minitest, you can of course write:
+If you want to use it with Minitest, you can of course write:

 ```ruby
 assert page.has_content?("Hello")